-Pipelines that operate on related product repositories, separate from the actual product repository.
-These separate repositories are used as references from the product repository.
-There are repositerios for Manufacturers, Classifications, Tunos, Divisions, Resources, and masification repositories for Manufacturers, Classifications, Types, Divisions, Resources and specifications.
+- Pipelines that operate on related product repositories, separate from the actual product repository. - These separate repositories are used as references from the product repository.
+There are repositories for Manufacturers, Classifications, Types, Divisions, Resources and specifications.
 The pipeline names are prefixed with "Synchronize".
-An example is SynchronizeManufacturers, which is responsible for synchronizing all manufacturers.

-• Pipelines that operate on individual products and synchronize references from products to the separate repositories.
+An example is SynchronizeManufacturers, which is responsible for synchronizing all manufacturers. - Pipelines that operate on individual products and synchronize references from products to the separate repositories.